pylint-dev/pylint/doc/how_tos/custom_checkers.rst

 Finally we'll implement the check.
-We will define a ``visit_return`` function, which is called with a :class:`.astroid.node_classes.Return` node.
+We will define a ``visit_return`` function, which is called with a :class:`.astroid.nodes.Return` node.

 .. _astroid_extract_node:
 ..
 TODO We can shorten/remove this bit once astroid has API docs.

-We'll need to be able to figure out what attributes a :class:`.astroid.node_classes.Return` node has available.
+We'll need to be able to figure out what attributes a :class:`.astroid.nodes.Return` node has available.
 We can use :func:`astroid.extract_node` for this::

   >>> node = astroid.extract_node("return 5")